sashabrava/ShopApp/README.md

-ShopApp is an Android application, which can communicate with Shop Server.
+TestShopApp is an Android application, which can communicate with TestShopServer.

 ## Planned features